Amazon Retail Arbitrage vs Private Label (Which One is Better?)

 Risk

-low because low capital invested
+Low risk because of low capital requirements.

-high because of high capital invested
+High risk because of high capital requirements.

 Setup Time